Spencer Cox: Lieutenant governor of Utah

 In October 2013, Herbert selected Cox to succeed Bell as lieutenant governor following Bell's resignation.
 The Utah Senate's Government Operations Confirmation Committee unanimously approved his nomination on October 15.
 The next day, the full Utah Senate confirmed him unanimously and he was sworn in.
 As lieutenant governor, Cox produced a report on Swallow's financial interests, demonstrating that Swallow had failed to properly disclose all of his income and business interests.
 Swallow resigned before the report's release.
 In the 2016 Utah gubernatorial election, Cox was elected to a full term as lieutenant governor as Herbert's running mate.

 Governor of Utah

 On May 14, 2019, after Herbert announced that he would not seek reelection, Cox announced his candidacy for the Republican nomination for governor of Utah in 2020.
-Cox won the Republican primary with 36.4% of the vote; former Governor Jon Huntsman Jr. received 34.6%.
-Cox defeated Chris Peterson, the Democratic Party nominee, in the November general election.
+With 36% of the vote in the primary, he defeated former governor Jon Huntsman Jr., former Utah GOP chair Thomas Wright, and former Utah House speaker Greg Hughes.
+In the general election, Cox defeated the Democratic nominee, Chris Peterson, 63% to 30%.
 In a break with tradition, Cox's January 4, 2021, inauguration (with precautions against the COVID-19 pandemic) was held at the Tuacahn Center for the Arts in Ivins, Utah, a small town in Washington County.
 The stated purpose of this move was to express Cox's desire to be governor for the entire state as opposed to focusing on the Wasatch Front region.
 Within days of his inauguration, he opened an office on Southern Utah University's Cedar City campus.

 Cox said early on that increasing the speed of the state's vaccine distribution was his administration's top priority.
-Utah has administered more than 85% of the doses that it has received, according to CDC data.
+As of April 2021, Utah had administered more than 85% of the doses that it has received, according to CDC data.
 In 2020, during the COVID-19 pandemic in Utah, Cox faced criticism for the state's decision to award millions of dollars in no-bid contracts in the early days of the crisis and for the controversial purchase of an anti-malaria drug as a possible treatment for COVID-19.
 Cox says he had no role in approving the $800,000 hydroxychloroquine order, which was later canceled.

-In July 2022, Cox succeeded New Jersey Governor Phil Murphy as vice chair of the National Governors Association, as Murphy was elected the new chair.
+In July 2022, Cox was elected vice chair of the National Governors Association, succeeding New Jersey governor Phil Murphy, who was voted chair.
+In March 2023, Cox signed two bills into law, including the Utah Social Media Regulation Act, which bans social media platforms, such as TikTok, Instagram, and Snapchat, from allowing minors to create accounts without parental consent, and blocks children's access during certain hours.